ankitects/anki-betas/src/anki2.1.50.md

 - The `note:` and `card:` searches no longer do a substring match (thanks to Rumo).
 - The Add Cards screen will no longer allow accidental triggering of main window shortcuts when it is open on a Mac (thanks to Rumo).
 - The calendar graph uses consistent coloring as years are changed (thanks to Ryan).
+- The custom study screen no longer (sometimes incorrectly) limits the amount you can extend the daily limits by.
 - The top and bottom bars will no longer zoom in/out, but the main area and editors can be zoomed in and out (thanks to Rumo).
 - Truncate deck names in the deck list if they are too long (thanks to Sachin).
 - Tweaks to the sidebar icons (thanks to Henrik).